660 Fifth Avenue: Original facade

 The Tishman Building originally had an aluminum curtain wall covering 8 acre.
 Described in The New York Times as the world's largest aluminum curtain wall, it consisted of nearly 3,000 spandrel panels, which were installed between windows on different stories.
 Each panel measured about 7 by 11 ft and weighed 225 lb.
 The Reynolds Metals Company prefabricated the pieces of the facade at their plant in Louisville, Kentucky.
 The panels were anodized and contained small embossed rhombuses to create the impression of a textured surface.
 These panels were mounted on the facade from the inside and then bolted to pieces of steel that had been welded to the superstructure.
 The effect was meant to resemble medieval armor.
 Before the original aluminum curtain wall was removed, Brookfield Properties' construction director said that occupants could feel wind coming through the panels because they were so porous.
-Part of the ground-story facade along Fifth Avenue was replaced in 1999 with a 25 ft glass wall to allow better visibility for the retail space.
+Part of the ground-story facade along Fifth Avenue was replaced in 1999 with a 25 ft glass wall to make the retail space more visible.

 The vertical aluminum mullions contained embedded pieces of porcelain enamel and white structural glass.
 The enamel or white glass strips were 20 in wide and were flanked by 3 in strips of aluminum, giving the mullions a total width of 26 in.
 The window widths varied from 6.875 to 7.375 ft.
 The window panes between the mullions contained a gray tint for glare reduction.
 Each window contained two fixed sidelights flanking a movable center pane.
 The center panes were designed to pivot so window cleaners could clean the panes from the inside.

 When the building opened, it had a lighting system designed by Abe Feder.
 Described by the Real Estate Record and Guide as a "Tower of Light", the system consisted of 72 reflector lamps mounted on the building's setbacks.
 The light fixtures turned 666 Fifth Avenue into what architect Robert A. M. Stern characterized as "a landmark that received wide comment".
 The system was capable of 9.7 million candlepower.
 It was so bright that, from September to November 1959, the system was completely darkened to prevent interference with bird migration.

 A prominent 666 address was emblazoned on the top of the building when it opened.
 In 2002, the 666 address on the side of the building was replaced with a Citigroup logo after Citigroup became the building's largest tenant.
 Although similar signage normally would not be allowed in Manhattan, the signage was permitted under a grandfather clause since the original 666 signage was erected before the ban was enacted.
 While some groups such as the Municipal Art Society took no issue with the signage change, preservationists including Stern condemned it as flaunting and ahistorical.
 The three "6" digits from the original sign were placed in storage in case they were ever needed.